developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 #### Android Lollipop Notes

 * **[Status Bar Pull-down](../settings#disablestatusbarpulldown) behavior has changed**.
-A new feature in [UI Manager](/mx/uimgr) allows Status Bar Pull-down (referred to there as Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
-This applies only to devices with MX 6.0 and higher, which is for Lollipop and later.
+A new feature in [UI Manager](/mx/uimgr) allows the Status Bar Pull-down (referred to there as Notification Pulldown) to be controlled through EMDK, StageNow or a third-party mobile device management (MDM) system, overriding any EHS setting.
+Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later.

 * **Android L retains the Recent Apps list after device reboot**.
 If this poses a security risk, the list can be cleared using [App Manager](/mx/appmgr) through EMDK, StageNow or a third-party MDM system.
 For more information, see [Security Notes](../features#securitynotes) in the Advanced Features section.